top of page

 Leigh Bowery exhibition coming to Tate Modern in February 2025

-There’s a huge Leigh Bowery exhibition coming to Tate Modern next year.
+There’s a huge Leigh Bowery exhibition coming to Tate Modern this spring.

-London’s most visited art museum will host the retrospective — currently titled Leigh Bowery! (with all important exclamation mark!) — from February 2025.
-It will show how the boundary-pushing artist, performer, model, designer, TV personality, club promoter and musician left a sensational legacy from his short life.
+London’s most visited art museum will host the retrospective — titled Leigh Bowery! (with all important exclamation mark!) — from February 2025.
+It'll show how the boundary-pushing artist, performer, model, designer, TV personality, club promoter and musician left a sensational legacy from his short life.

 Born in Australia but based in London for much of his adult life, Bowery’s career would see him take on many different roles, all the while refusing to be limited by convention.

-The exhibition will span his emergence in the British capital’s club scene in the 1980s through to his outrageous performances in galleries, theatres and even in the street.
+The exhibition — and the massive accompanying Bowery book — will span his emergence in the British capital’s club scene in the 1980s through to his outrageous performances in galleries, theatres and even in the street.
 It will show how he celebrated the body as a shape-shifting tool with the power to challenge norms of aesthetics, sexuality and gender.

 — Get the latest museum news delivered to your inbox by subscribing to my free newsletter